Montoneros: Under Jorge Videla's junta

 On 1 August 1978, a powerful bomb meant to kill Rear Admiral Armando Lambruschini (chairman of the Joint Chiefs) ripped through a nine-story apartment building, killing three civilians and trapping scores beneath the debris.

 On 14 August 1977, Susana Leonor Siver and her partner Marcelo Carlos Reinhold, both Montoneros fighters, were kidnapped from Reinold's mother's home along with a friend by a fifteen-strong naval intelligence team and taken to the ESMA naval detention camp.
 After a brutal torture session in front of his wife, Marcelo was supposedly "transferred" to another camp but nothing was heard of him since.
 In February 1978, Susana was disappeared by the military authorities soon after giving birth to a blonde girl.

 Adriana and Gaspar Tasca, both identified as Montoneros, were taken into custody between 7 and 10 December 1977 and remain unaccounted for.
+On 16 December 1977, a Montoneros hit-squad operating in Buenos Aires, killed Andre Gasparoux, a top executive of the Peugeot Motor Company and seriously wounded his bodyguard.
+The seven MPM guerrillas involved, including two women, ambushed the 55-year-old French national in the suburb of Ranelagh after using a truck to block his route before spraying his car with a hail of submachinegun fire before making good their escape.

 On 6 October 1978, José Pérez Rojo and Patricia Roisinblit, both Montoneros members, were made to disappear.
 According to different sources, 8,000 to 30,000 people are estimated to have disappeared and died during the military dictatorship that ruled Argentina from 1976 to 1983.
 Some 12,000 of the missing known as the detenidos-desaparecidos, survived detention and were later compensated for their ordeal.
 On the other hand, according to an NGO dedicated to defending "victims of terrorism", 1,355 people, including members of the police and military, were killed by Montoneros and other left-wing armed movements.

-The commander of the Montoneros, Mario Firmenich, in a radio interview in late 2000 from Spain later stated that "In a country that has experienced a civil war, everybody has blood on their hands."
-The junta relied on mass illegal arrests, torture, and executions without trial to stifle any political opposition.
+The commander of the Montoneros, Mario Firmenich, in a radio interview in late 2000 from Spain later stated that "In a country that has experienced a civil war, everybody has blood on their hands."The junta relied on mass illegal arrests, torture, and executions without trial to stifle any political opposition.
 Some victims were thrown from transport planes into the Atlantic Ocean on what have become infamously known as death flights.
 Others had their corpses left on streets as intimidation of others.
 The Montoneros admit 5,000 of their guerrillas were killed.